How to fix poor video quality on TikTok

 An abstract image of a woman working on her laptop

-If your TikTok videos glitchy or blurry after uploading, the platform might be recompressing your videos.
-The trendy video platform often recompresses video uploads, and a few hidden settings, shaky exports, or slow uploads can make a perfect looking clip look soft or blurry when live on the app.
+If TikTok videos glitchy or blurry after uploading, the platform might be recompressing them.
+The trendy video platform recompresses video uploads, and a few hidden settings, shaky exports, or slow uploads can make a clear clip look soft or blurry when live on the app.

 In this guide, discover the simple secrets that make video quality crisp and consistent on TikTok every time.
-Use these tips and use Clipchamp video editor to make engaging videos on TikTok.
+Use these tips with Clipchamp video editor for all editing needs.

 Why does TikTok compress videos?

-When you record a TikTok video, your phone captures thousands of pictures every minute, with each picture containing millions of colored dots.
-This creates huge files that would take forever to upload and consume a lot of data.
+When recording a TikTok video, phones capture thousands of frames per minute, each containing millions of color pixels.
+This creates large files that would take forever to upload and consume significant bandwidth.
 Compression solves this by finding clever ways to shrink the file size.
-It looks for repeated information and patterns, like when your background stays the same for several seconds.
-Instead of storing the same background 90 times, compression says "just keep using this same background" and saves space.
-Heavy compression makes tiny files, but can make videos look fuzzy or pixelated.
-Light compression keeps videos crisp but creates larger files that are slow to upload.
-TikTok tries to find the perfect middle ground where your videos still look great on phone screens but upload super quickly.
+It looks for repeated information and patterns, such as when the background remains the same for several seconds.
+Instead of storing the same background 90 times, compression says, "just keep using this same background" and saves space.
+Heavy compression produces small files but can make videos look fuzzy or pixelated.
+Light compression keeps videos crisp but results in larger files that upload more slowly.
+TikTok aims to strike a balance where videos still look great on phone screens but upload quickly.

-When you’re getting blurry videos instead, it’s time to troubleshoot.
+When getting blurry videos instead, it’s time to troubleshoot.

 How to fix blurry TikTok video quality